Google Pay

 Public Sandbox information

-Do not use your personal email address, Order ID with sensitive information, real customer details and credit card data in the public Sandbox.
+Do not use your personal email address, real customer details, credit card data, or any Order IDs containing sensitive information in the public Sandbox.
 For email field you may use [email protected].

 The payment gateway sends to you the response that includes the initiation URL (redirect_url parameter) for redirecting the customer only if your server received a successful response from the payment gateway after googlepay_init payment request.